 A seed phrase is a phrase made up of 12 to 24 words.
 These words are randomly generated from a list of more than 2,000 choices by cryptographic algorithms when you first set up your wallet.

 Securing this phrase is the first and most important duty of anyone using a non-custodial wallet.
-You’re usually advised to secure it immediately by recording it on a piece of paper that you safeguard at all times.
+You’re usually advised to secure it immediately by recording it on paper and safeguarding it at all times.

 Wallets work via a combination of private and public keys, and the seed phrase is where it all starts.

 Many wallets, including Metamask, Trust Wallet, Blockchain.com, Ledger, and Trezor, are hierarchically deterministic (HD) wallets.
-This means that they use deterministic algorithms (those that produce identical outputs for the same inputs) to generate a sequence of keys from a single starting point.
+They use deterministic algorithms (those that produce identical outputs for the same inputs) to generate a sequence of keys from a single starting point.

 Think of this single starting point as a master key from which all other keys are derived.
 And in this context, it is the seed phrase.